401 S. Powerline Rd., Deerfield Beach, FL 33442

 - Geocaching within the Mountain Bike Trails is prohibited.

 Two basketball courts with spectator seating.

 Sports Equipment Rentals

-The park offers limited quantities of a variety of sports equipment, available at the park office on a first-come, first-served basis only to those renting shelters.
+The park offers limited quantities of a variety of sports equipment, available at the park office on a first-come, first-served basis only to those renting shelters or campsites.

 A Little History